First-in-Class Antagonist of VISTA

 CI-8993 was originally developed as part of a license and collaboration agreement between ImmuNext and Janssen Biotech, Inc (Janssen).
 In 2016, Janssen initiated clinical development of CI-8993 in a Phase 1 study evaluating safety, pharmacokinetics and pharmacodynamics of ascending doses of CI-8993 in patients with advanced solid tumors.
 The study enrolled 12 patients, in which one patient experienced transient dose-limiting side effects related to cytokine release syndrome.
 Janssen opted to close the study for “business reasons” and ImmuNext regained control of the asset.

 In the years since the original CI-8993 study, the advent of CAR-T therapy and broad expansion of immunotherapy have led to an evolution within the oncology community toward the safe management of “on-target” side effects such as cytokine release and immune-mediated toxicity.
 For example, in 2018, the National Comprehensive Cancer Network (NCCN) developed its Guidelines for Management of Immunotherapy-Related Toxicities.
-We expect to employ such side-effect management strategies as part of our upcoming Phase 1a/1b clinical trials.
+We expect to employ such side-effect management strategies as part of our Phase 1 trial(s).